 Most cabinet handles that originally come with the kitchen are usually the old and mildly hideous.
-You can grab new cabinet handles and it would completely transformed the room.
+You can grab new cabinet handles and it would completely transform the room.
 Those can easily go back when you move out, or the landlord can keep mine since they cost so little.

 Declutter, add lights, take off a couple of the upper cabinet doors.
 All will make it feel lighter and more open.
-Get a over-door towel bar for the cabinets under the sink and hang some pretty hand towels.
+Get an over-door towel bar for the cabinets under the sink and hang some pretty hand towels.